 One big challenge recently was the transition of information between the 3 European BRUSH sites, in the UK, Czech Republic and the Netherlands.
 The initial process was to migrate CAD information between the three outposts into one global engineering database between the UK, Czech Republic and the Netherlands.
 This was the foundation towards implementing the new Group Sovelia PLM system across the group.

-The task fell to our very own IT Manager Gareth Williams.
+The task fell to our very own IT Manager, Gareth.

 He was our man on the ground as the data was transferred in Rotterdam and below you can read his progress updates: